corsairmarks/sharkanian_portraits_revisited/mod/README.md

     * Uses aquatic cities and ships
     * Could already randomly spawn
     * Added the Aquatic trait (thus requires the Aquatic Species Pack to play)
+    * Removed Resilient trait to be able to afford Aquatic
 * You can use Silfae's custom Sharkanian portraits for your own empires without any DLC requirements
 * Support being able to choose a single-gender species (new in Stellaris 3.2)